From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

 \subsubsection{Low-Rank Adaptation (LoRA)}

-To further enhance the LLMs' adaptability to graph-structure data, we implement Low-Rank Adaptation (LoRA) in conjunction with prompt tuning.
+To further enhance the LLMs' adaptability to graph-structure data, we implement Low-Rank Adaptation (LoRA)~\cite{lora} in conjunction with prompt tuning.
 LoRA modifies the weight update mechanism of the LLM by introducing low-rank decomposition, allowing for efficient fine-tuning of the model.
+For each weight matrix $W \in \mathbb{R}^{dim_1\times dim_2}$ in the LLM, we introduce a low-rank update: